DevlessTeam/docs/api-engine.md

 ## DAE
 **DAE** can be used as a standalone (accessed solely via API calls ) however a management console is provided to interact with the api engine and is available @ the complete [devless suite](https://github.com/DevlessTeam/DV-PHP-CORE).

-This document explains the various syntax for accessing and working with  the API engine.
+This document explains the various syntax for accessing and working with  the Devless API engine.

 <a name="What-is-the-devless-API-engine"></a>
 ## What is the devless API engine ?
 The devless API engine is  a Laravel based application that generates restful endpoints by connecting to a data access point  (database).
-It also has the ability to  execute PHP scripts within a sandbox .
+It also has the ability to  execute rule based scripts within a sandbox .

 **Installation procedure**